bobdenotter/many-eyes-of-making/Session recap/Drone Strike.md

 Beck asks him why he’s here, to which he says he was taken from an expedition from House Tharashk.
 They were jumped in the night by the black scales.
-When Bonzo asks him what they were doing here, to which Orvex says that the black scales kept asking him about the poison dusk.
+When Bonzo asks him what they were doing here, to which Orvex says that the black scales kept asking him about the [[Poison Dusk]].